 Federal funds rate is the interest rate at which depository institutions (banks and credit unions) lend reserve balances to other depository institutions overnight on an uncollateralized basis.
-Gross domestic product (GDP) measures the value of total economic output in goods and services for an economy.
+Gross domestic product (GDP) measures the total value of all economic output in goods and services for an economy.

 MSCI World Index (Net) measures the performance of large and midcap equities across developed markets countries.
 A net-return index tracks price changes and reinvestment of distribution income net of withholding taxes.
 MSCI EAFE Index (Net) measures the performance of large and midcap equities across developed markets countries around the world excluding the US and Canada.
 A net-return index tracks price changes and reinvestment of distribution income net of withholding taxes.
 NFIB Small Business Optimism Index is a widely recognized economic indicator measuring the sentiment and outlook of US small business owners across a variety of areas critical to their operations.
 A purchasing managers' index (PMI) measures the growth or expansion of certain segments of the economy.
 S&P 500 Index (Gross/Total) measures the performance of 500 of the top companies in the leading industries of the US economy and is widely recognized as a proxy for the US market as a whole.
 A total-return index tracks price changes and reinvestment of distribution income.
 Nikkei 225 is a price-weighted index composed of 225 stocks in the Prime Market of the Tokyo Stock Exchange.
 It is widely recognized as a proxy for the Japanese equity market as a whole.
-German DAX® Index measures the performance of the 40 largest companies listed on the Frankfurt Stock Exchange that fulfil certain minimum quality and profitability requirements.
-It is widely recognized as a proxy for the German equity market as a whole.
-CAC 40® Index is a free-float market capitalization-weighted index that measures the performance of the 40 largest and most actively traded shares listed on Euronext Paris.
+German DAX® Index measures the performance of the 40 largest and most actively traded shares listed on Euronext Paris.